hoangduytran/blender-manual/manual/files/asset_libraries/introduction.rst

 Examples are objects, materials, and worlds.
 These can be dragged from the Asset Browser into the scene (objects and worlds), or onto existing objects (materials).

-Preset assets are data-blocks that are loaded and then **applied** to something.
+Preset assets are data-blocks that are loaded and then **applied** to something or **activated**.
 An example is a pose asset.
 When applying the pose, the data-block is loaded from its blend-file, and then the pose is applied to the active armature.
+Brush assets are an example of an asset type that is activated.
+They get loaded into the current file and activated for painting or sculpting, but don't get saved in the file.

 In the future, the asset type definition will be expanded;
 see :ref:`asset-libraries-future-development` for more info.